 I couldn’t think of a better way to kick it off, pun intended, than by making my vegan soft pretzels recipe.
 These bad boys are so easy to make, and much heathier for you than the old soft pretzels.
 You know with all the butter and other toppings that our bodies are running out of ways to really just tell us: “Hells NAH”

-It’s actually very simple, you start by making a dough that is very similar to that of a pizza dough, except that in here, you’re going to add some kind of sweetener.
-I usually choose honey.
+It’s actually very simple, you start by making a dough that is very similar to that of a pizza dough, except that in here, you’re going to add some kind of sweetener (great vegan option: maple syrup, cane sugar, agave etc.).
 There are two simple reasons behind this.
 Number one, your dough needs to be a little on the sweet side.
 Number two, yeast eats sugar, which means more growth in your dough, and more puffiness in your pretzels.

 The other important factor is that you must give your pretzels and alkalinized bath before they go in the oven.
 No you’re not going to put them in a tub with their favourite yellow duck.
 An alkalinized bath is essentially just softly boiling your dough in a solution of water and baking soda.